Protecting the Declining Cerulean Warbler

 Does the Early Bird Really Exist?

-Hooded Warbler photo by USFWS Like most Western New Yorkers, I’ve been monitoring the arrival of spring with great interest.
+By Emma DeLeon Hooded Warbler photo by USFWS Like most Western New Yorkers, I’ve been monitoring the arrival of spring with great interest.
 One day it’s sunny and 75°; the next, I’m wondering if I put the snowblower away too soon!
-Despite the usual weather whiplash, we...
+Despite the usual weather...

 The Red Baron